List of Shortland Street characters introduced in 1995: Harry Martin

 Nurse Harry Martin arrived in mid-1995 and was taken in as a lodger by Lionel Skeggins (John Leigh) whilst Lionel’s Kirsty (Angela Dotchin) was overseas.
+Harry was a new graduate nurse and the son of judge.
 When Kirsty returned, she clashed frequently with other lodger and fellow nurse Ana (Mary Los’e) but bonded with Harry.
-Harry quickly developed a crush on Kirsty and once she finally separated from Lionel, Harry actively courted her however she fell back in love with Greg Feeney (Tim Balme) whilst suffering from amnesia.
-Harry’s soon grew close to 15 year old Minnie Crozier (Katrina Devine) much to the concern of her mother, and Harry’s boss, Ellen (Robyn Malcolm).
+Harry quickly developed a crush on Kirsty, but when she made it clear that there was no chance of a relationship, Harry took the opportunity to go to England and be Suzannah Beauchamp’s (Judy Rankin) personal nurse.